rum-and-code/yanky/README.md

 ## Changes to shell environment

-You need to make the `yanky` directory available in your environment as `YANKY_PROJECT_PATH`.
+You need to make the `yanky` directory available in your environment as `YANKY_PATH`.
 The `yanky` script is just a wrapper around `npm start` with a `--prefix` argument to tell `npm` where to find the `package.json`, etc. You will also want this directory to your path so you can run `yanky` from anywhere.
 In `.zshrc` (the default shell in macOS) this would involve:

 ```
 export YANKY_PATH="${HOME}/<your path>/yanky"